 Section 16A.
 The Chaplain shall perform such duties as may be required of him/her by the Wisconsin Elks Association.

 Section 17.
 Salaries and expenses.
-The Trustees shall from time to time make provisions for compensation and expenses of the Association officers and committeemen as it may determine, in its discretion, to be appropriate.
+The Board of Directors shall from time to time make provisions for compensation and expenses of the Association officers and committeemen as it may determine, in its discretion, to be appropriate.

 Section 18.
 Qualifications for office.
 All Elks in good standing in the Lodges comprising this Association shall be eligible to hold office, either elective or appointive, in the Association, and to serve on any standing or special committee thereof, with the exception that the office of President and President-Elect may be held only by a Past Exalted Ruler of said Lodges comprising this Association.

 Section 19.
-Election of Officers and selection of the Annual Convention two years hence and the Mid-Winter Conference two years hence.
-The annual election shall be a special order of business immediately after the submission of the report of the Committee on Credentials and Elections on the first day of the business session of each Convention of the Association.
-Nominations shall be made from the floor for all elective offices in the order in which they appear in Section 1 of this Article, followed by nominations for the site of the Annual Convention two years hence and for the site of the Mid-Winter Conference two years hence.
+Election of Officers The annual election shall be a special order of business immediately after the submission of the report of the Committee on Credentials and Elections on the first day of the business session of each Convention of the Association.
+Nominations shall be made from the floor for all elective offices in the order in which they appear in Section 1 of this Article.
 The Association may, by motion, limit nominating speeches.
 The Secretary shall provide delegates with ballots containing in proper order the selections to be made.
 Each voting delegate shall prepare the ballot by writing in the proper space the names of nominees for whom and the site for which he desires to vote.
-The President must call on the Committee on Credentials and Elections to supervise and conduct all elections and to collect the ballots and count and report the number of votes cast for each candidate for office and the number of votes cast for each Lodge bidding for the site of the Annual Convention two years hence and the Mid-Winter Conference two years hence.
+The President must call on the Committee on Credentials and Elections to supervise and conduct all elections and to collect the ballots and count and report the number of votes cast for each candidate for office.
 If at the time of nominations there shall be one candidate for any office, the President may direct the Secretary to cast the unanimous vote of the Association for such candidate.
-The same rules shall apply in the selection of the site for the Convention or Mid-Winter Conference.
 When the written ballot is used, it shall be collected by the Committee on Credentials and Elections, and shall be accompanied by the voting coupon attached to the Certificates issued by said Committee to each member authorized to vote.
 After ballots have been collected, the regular business of the Convention may proceed until said Committee is ready to render its report of the results of the election.

 Section 20.
 The State Association President, the Vice-Presidents for each Grand Lodge District of the State, the Association Secretary and Association Treasurer, for the duration of their term of office, shall serve as members of the Wisconsin Elks Major Project, Inc.

 ARTICLE VI